kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 know that this has succeeded?
 -->

-* Expose CPU Manager CPUSet state to containers via the downward API volume with `DownwardAPIAssignedResources` enabled:
+* Expose CPUSet assignments to containers via the downward API volume with `DownwardAPIAssignedResources` feature gate enabled:
    + `assigned.cpuset`: the desired exclusive cpuset (Linux cpuset format, e.g. `0-3,7,12-15`).
 Empty string when no exclusive CPUs are assigned.
-* Delay applying the new cpuset configuration when a container scales down, with the minimum delay configured by the `scale-delay-time` option.
+* Wait at least the configured `scale-delay-time` before applying the new cpuset configuration when a container scales down.
 * The `scale-delay-time` option applies to the entire kubelet.
-Its default value is 0 (preserving legacy behavior), with a maximum of 10 seconds.
+Its value must be between 0s and 10s.
+Setting it to 0s preserves the existing behavior (no delay before applying the cpuset), whereas 10s is the maximum allowed value.

 ### Non-Goals